ai-mrkogao/ai-mrkogao.github.io/_posts/2018-07-17-cloneDriving.md

 ### Steps
 - Use the simulator to collect data(front camera frames and steering angles) of good driving behavior on track 1
 - Build a CNN in Keras that predicts steering angles from images
-- Train and validata the model with a training and validation set on track 1
+- Train and validate the model with a training and validation set on track 1
 - Test that the model successfully drives around on both trained track 1 and unseen track 2

 ### Codes